York Museums Trust Trustees

 Andrew Scott CBE

 Andrew Scott, CBE, is a former director of the National Railway Museum and the London Transport Museum.
 Now retired, Andrew originally trained and practised as a Chartered Civil Engineer while an active volunteer for the heritage sector.
 This led to appointments in museum development and curation posts in Wakefield and in Bradford before becoming Director of the London Transport Museum.
 He was appointed as Director of the National Railway Museum in 1994, a role he held for fifteen years before finishing his career with a year as Interim Chief Executive of the NRM’s parent Science Museum Group, responsible for the Science Museum, Bradford’s National Media Museum and National Railway Museum.
-Andrew has been a Board member of York Civic Trust since 2012, Chair from 2015 -2019 and is currently Hon.
+Andrew was a Board member of York Civic Trust from 2012 – 2025, Chair from 2015 -2019 and was subsequently Hon.
 President.
-He is Deputy Chair of the North York Moors Historical Railway Trust and a Board Member of the North York Moors National Park Authority.
+He is Deputy Chair of the North Yorkshire Moors Railway Trust and a former Board Member of the North York Moors National Park Authority.
 He is a Fellow of the Museums Association, a lifelong member of the Yorkshire Philosophical Society and in 2006 was awarded the CBE for services to museums.

 Keith Nesbitt